francissp55/1119MD_Welcome/check-in/check-in.md

 ## Is it clean?
 Check for cleanliness.
 MAS cleaners are our cleaners.
 If there is an issue, please call:
 **Mirsa at 609-675-6854** Mirsa has been cleaning our house since we bought it in 2017.
+We do a deep clean before the start of a season, usually in May.
+During the course of a season, and depending on the condition the previous renter leaves the house, it is not possible to do a deep clean on the changeover day.
+This might include hair accumulating in the shower traps.

 ## Missing Beach Tags
 You should have 6 commercial beach tags.
 A commercial beach tag is much more than a seasonal tag since it can be transferred from one person to another.